wdayang/Manifoldron/README.md

 </p>

 ### Regression
-Go to 'regression/' folder and run cooresponding .py file to run the manifoldron as regressor.
+Please go to 'regression/' folder and then run cooresponding .py file to run the manifoldron as regressor.
 ```ruby
 >> python regressor_function1.py       # the manifoldron regressor.
 ```